KeiraDiaz/Streamin/README.md

 * The platform should support adaptive bitrate streaming.
 * The website should be able to be loaded fully in 5 seconds.

+## Use Case Diagram

+Use Case "Account Registration"

+Use Case "Login"

+Use Case "Logout"

+Use Case "Edit and Delete Profile"

+Use Case "Upload Video"

+Use Case "Report Video"

+Use Case "Delete Video"

+Use Case "Search Videos"

+Use Case "Like Video"

+Use Case "Add Comment"

+Use Case "Delete Comment"